desxantes/calculadora/README.md

 Alert:
 This code was my first project and have many errors.
-The code is based in library tkinter (for GUI for users ) and python functions (for backend to code).
+The code is based in library tkinter (GUI for users ) and python functions (for backend to code).

 I am open to suggestions :)